-One of the most innovative educational strategies that the NSC will use to improve the completion and success rates of students is the creation of a two-part STEM Bridge program.
+One of the most innovative educational strategies that the NSC used improve the completion and success rates of students is a two-part STEM Bridge program.

 The first STEM Bridge strategy is to embed competency development into the technical curriculum instead of using a traditional pre-program approach to developmental education.
-This has been done through the development of an innovative STEM Readiness course which integrates basic skills, workforce skills, computer skills, and job readiness training contextualized within the STEM pathways.
+This was accomplished through the development of an innovative STEM Readiness course which integrates basic skills, workforce skills, computer skills, and job readiness training contextualized within the STEM pathways.

 STEM Readiness Scenarios and Learning Outcomes (PDF)

-- The STEM Readiness course has been built in an online format with assistance from Carnegie Mellon’s Open Learning Initiative (OLI) and Center for Applied Special Technology (CAST) and focuses on refreshing critical key skills in the following areas:
+- The STEM Readiness course was built in an online format with assistance from Carnegie Mellon's Open Learning Initiative (OLI) and Center for Applied Special Technology (CAST) and focuses on refreshing critical key skills in the following areas:

 - Math: Arithmetic, Measuring Systems, Quantifying Data, Pre-Algebra, Algebra, Triangles and Cartesian Plane.